gamesgeek/pxlreact/README.md

 # Project Overview
-PxlReact is a utility written in Python to help automate tasks that depend on basic keyboard and mouse input; it can be used to enhance productivity for high volume repetitive input asks, or to help automate tasks related to testing and validating features in other applications.

-PxlReact achieves this with three primary functional areas:

-  1. `Watch`: PxlReact can be configured to monitor one or more pixel locations using `get_pixel_color` or similar
-  2. `Report`: Using a simple GUI window, PxlReact provides the user realtime feedback on the status of watched pixels
-  3. `React`: For any pixel currently being monitored, PxlReact may register an event that will trigger based on changes in the state of that pixel; generally this will mean calling a specific method in response to changes in color.
+PxlReact seeks to enhance and automate tasks in various applications including games by:
+- Monitoring the state of pixels on the screen, primarily observing for color fluctuations
+- Triggering predefined "reactions" when monitored pixels change; reactions will usually involve sending one or more key events via PxlIntercept, but may include other actions such as playing sounds

 # PxlReact Structure
-PxlReact is a relatively small Python project divided between a number of files that implement the classes responsible for its primary functions.

-## Class PxlIntercept
+## Hardware Interception, Keyboard Handling
+The classes PxlIntercept and PxlKbd are responsible for dispatching key events via pyinterception and, defining and managing keybinds (remappings), and capturing keys from the user's physical keyboard in order to enforce defined mappings.

 PxlIntercept is a wrapper-wrapper around pyinterception, which is itself a wrapper for the Interception library.

 - [pyinterception](https://github.com/kennyhml/pyinterception)
 - [Interception library](https://github.com/oblitum/Interception?tab=readme-ov-file#readme)

-This class exists primarily to interface with pyinterception in order to send simulated hardware events so that other applications perceive the output from PxlReact to have originated from a device.
-For added authenticity, PxlIntercept includes some very basic randomization of key delays when invoking the pyinterception calls.

-### Key Intercept Functions
-Presently, there are three primary functions implemented by the PxlIntercept class:

-  1. `press` a key immediately, releasing based on pyinterceptions own internal delay
-  2. `react` to a key by introducing a short human-like delay prior to the press event
-  3. `hold-and-release` a key by separating the `key_down()` and `key_up()` events

-Each of these functions make use of a dictionary of precomputed random values in order to introduce additional input variability.
+To avoid running afoul of various automation detection algorithms, PxlIntercept adds pseudo-random delays before key press events and between press and release events.

 ## Class PxlReactApp
 The "main entry point" of the utility; an instance of PxlReactApp creates a GUI for displaying pixel information, and a PxlWatcher for collecting it.

 ### The PxlReactApp GUI